Some finiteness results for groups of automorphisms of manifolds: Introduction

-\item In high dimensions $\geq 5$, Farrell and Hsiang also did computations for spheres and aspherical manifolds \cite{farrellhsiang}.
-Burghelea extended these results by proving that for a simply-connected manifold $M$, the higher rational homotopy groups of the identity component of $\mr{Diff}(M)$ are finite-dimensional in the concordance stable range \cite{burgheleafiniteness}.
-For the latest results concerning homeomorphisms of aspherical manifolds, see the work of Enkelmann, L\"uck, Pieper, Ullmann and Winges \cite{ELPUW}.
+\item In high dimensions $\geq 5$, Farrell and Hsiang also did computations for spheres and aspherical manifolds \cite{farrellhsiang}, which were extended by Burghelea to simply-connected manifolds.
+In particular, he proved the higher rational homotopy groups of the identity component of $\mr{Diff}(M)$ are finite-dimensional in the concordance stable range \cite{burgheleafiniteness}.
+For the latest results concerning homeomorphisms of aspherical manifolds, see \cite{ELPUW}.
 Sullivan proved that $\pi_0$ is commensurable with an arithmetic group if $M$ is simply-connected \cite{sullivaninf}.
 This fails if the manifold is not simply-connected: for $n \geq 5$, $\pi_0(\mr{Diff}(T^n))$ is not finitely generated \cite{abk2,hatcherconcordance}.
-This was generalized to higher homotopy groups of $\mr{Diff}(T^n)$ by Hsiang and Sharpe \cite{hsiangsharpe}.
-Corollary II.4.6 of \cite{hatcherwagoner} gives another example of this phenomenon (the statements in \cite{hatcherwagoner} were corrected by Igusa in the case of non-vanishing Postnikov invariant \cite{igusahm}).
-Antonelli, Burghelea and Kahn proved that in general the identity component of $\mr{Diff}(M)$ does not have the homotopy type of a finite CW-complex \cite{antonelli}, which Hirsch and Lawson previously proved for particular manifolds \cite{hirschnonfinite,lawsonnonfinite}. \end{enumerate}
+This was generalized to higher homotopy groups of $\mr{Diff}(T^n)$ in \cite{hsiangsharpe} (see \cite[Corollary II.4.6]{hatcherwagoner} for a similar example).
+In general the identity component of $\mr{Diff}(M)$ does not have the homotopy type of a finite CW-complex \cite{hirschnonfinite,lawsonnonfinite,antonelli}. \end{enumerate}

-These results raise two questions about our results: \begin{question}Corollaries \ref{cor.diff} and \ref{cor.pltop} have the assumption that $M$ is 2-connected.
-Is this a necessary hypothesis, or does it suffice that $M$ is simply-connected or has finite fundamental group? \end{question}